Skip to content

 Organizing Data

 We assume that all wastewater samples are organized in the data directory, each within its own subdirectory given by DIR argument (see Run Command).
-For each sample, WEPP generates intermediate and output files in corresponding subdirectories under intermediate and result, respectively.
+For each sample, WEPP generates intermediate and output files in corresponding subdirectories under intermediate and results, respectively.

 Each created DIR inside data is expected to contain the following files: